 A Baker’s Cyst is usually caused by excess fluid from the anterior portion of the knee.
 When there is no more room for that fluid, it will commonly be pressured to the back of the knee causing the Baker’s Cyst.
 We can easily remove this fluid under ultrasound guided aspiration.
 After aspiration of the cyst or fluid from the anterior portion of the knee, there is typically immediate relief and increase in range of motion of the knee joint.

-PRP and stem cell therapy for knee instability
+PRP for knee instability

+As mentioned above, research suggests that the worse the knee is, the more burdensome the Baker’s Cyst is and the more likely or recurrence.
+Something causes the Baker’s Cyst to develop and typically that is knee instability.
+One possible treatment directed toward the knee instability in PRP or Platelet Rich Plasma Therapy.
 PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected into the knee to stimulate healing and regeneration.

 Stem cell therapy involves the use of bone marrow derived stem cells.
 These stem cells are also injected into to the joint to stimulate healing and regeneration.

 The determination of which treatment is used is made during the initial consultation and physical examination of the knee.
 Afterwards we discuss with the patient the realistic healing options that these treatment can offer them.